 A favourable macroeconomic environment and the presence of a secondary market, albeit limited in size and scope, allows banks to gradually reduce the size of their non-performing loans.
-A significant amount of additional exposures was found to be non-performing as a result of the banking asset quality review.
+However, the elevated level of non-performing loans continues to pose a challenge.